 The subject of Mrs Slocombe’s pussy generates a different reaction altogether

-cats but I’m really more of a dog person.
+“The irony is, is I’m not a cat person – I get sent lots of cat paintings, embroidered cats, stuffed cats, porcelain cats but I’m really more of a dog person.
 I’m getting on a bit now, and I’m too old to have my own dog, but when my son comes to visit, get to play with his border-collie – my ‘grand-dog’.”

 One of the reasons why the series has remained so popular is that the warmth and affection between the actors comes across.

 What more indeed!

 Pam St Clement as Pat Butcher, in EastEnders (1986 to the present)

 “Roles for women on TV drama are hard to come by – if you are glamorous it’s not so bad, but for older character actresses it’s a different story” was Pam St Clement’s matter of fact statement on the state of TV drama industry.
 She went on the add that “The joy of an on-going drama [like EastEnders] is that it has to be about women and their men.
 Women have to be central and the men revolve around them.
 There can be action and car chases, but ultimately the drama has to come back home to its roots.”